sttp-book/sttp-book/chapters/testing-into-context/web-testing.md

 The state objects are mostly used for end-to-end testing in web development.
 Another technique useful in end-to-end testing is behaviour-driven design.

-In **behaviour-driven design** the system is designed with scenario's in mind.
+In **behaviour-driven design** the system is designed with scenarios in mind.
-These scenario's are written in natural language and describe the system's behaviour in a certain situation.
+These scenarios are written in natural language and describe the system's behaviour in a certain situation.

-For these scenarios to be used by tools, an example of a tool for scenario's is [cucumber](https://cucumber.io), we need to follow a certain format.
+For these scenarios to be used by tools, an example of a tool for scenarios is [cucumber](https://cucumber.io), we need to follow a certain format.
-This is a standard format for scenario's, as it provides a very clear structure.
+This is a standard format for scenarios, as it provides a very clear structure.
 A scenario consists of the following:

 - Title of the scenario